PURAKAUNUI FALLS Catlins in New Zealand – Ultimate Guide

 The Langlands Hotel Invercargill

-Located within 400 meters from the city centre of Invercargill you will find the Langlands hotel.
-Featuring spacious rooms with a fitness centre, private parking, a restaurant and a bar, this 4-star hotel offers all the comfort you need.
+Located within 400 meters from the city center of Invercargill you will find the Langlands hotel.
+Featuring spacious rooms with a fitness center, private parking, a restaurant, and a bar, this 4-star hotel offers all the comfort you need.
 Invercargill is a great little town with plenty of restaurants.
-A great choice if you don’t want to be too much off the beaten path and far away from supermarkets and restaurants.
+A great choice if you don’t want to be too far off the beaten path and far away from supermarkets and restaurants.

 → Book here your stay at The Langlands Hotel Invercargill